7 Best Accessible Design Tools in 2025

 Watch Demo

-As someone who spends a lot of time thinking about accessible design, I like to think that I’m pretty tapped into the latest industry trends.
+As someone who spends a lot of time thinking about accessible design, I like to think I’m pretty tapped into the latest industry trends.

-That gets me really excited, for a couple of reasons:
+That gets me really excited for a couple of reasons:

 • Technology isn’t built in a vacuum.
 If someone designs a new tool to support accessible design, it means they saw a need — and plenty of demand.